ezra-bible-app/ezrabibleapp.net/index.md

 ### Bible browsing

-  * Bible books are opened entirely and you can scroll through the chapters seemlessly and fast.
+  * Bible books are opened entirely and you can scroll through the chapters seamlessly and quickly.
   * The text is shown with book introductions, section headers, cross references and foot notes.
-  * You can compare the bible translations of the selected verses.
+  * You can compare the Bible translations of the selected verses.
-  * Access to all bible translations available from [CrossWire's](http://www.crosswire.org) repositories.
+  * Access to all Bible translations available from [CrossWire's](http://www.crosswire.org) repositories.
   * Ezra Project uses the local Sword directories as any other Sword frontend.

 ### Tagging (topical verse lists)